Tayseer Allouni: Prosecution after the 2004 Madrid train bombings

-On Monday September 26, 2005, a Spanish court found Alluni guilty of collaboration with al-Qaida, sentencing the Syrian-born, naturalized Spaniard to seven years in jail.
+On Monday September 26, 2005, a Spanish court found Allouni guilty of collaboration with al-Qaida, sentencing the Syrian-born, naturalized Spaniard to seven years in jail.
 Allouni, who insisted on his innocence throughout Europe's biggest al-Qaida trial, interviewed the group's leader Osama bin Laden in Afghanistan weeks after the September 11 attacks in the United States.
-Accused of acting as a financial courier to the group while in Afghanistan, Alluni, who had faced a maximum nine-year term, said in testimony he was only doing his job as a journalist.
+Accused of acting as a financial courier to the group while in Afghanistan, Allouni, who had faced a maximum nine-year term, said in testimony he was only doing his job as a journalist.
 A campaign regarding his innocence has been mounted by amongst others Al Jazeera and the Arab Commission for Human Rights.
 On January 17, 2012, a European court decided that the seven-year term Allouni was given over charges of collusion with a terror organization was not legal.
 He was freed in March 2012, and returned to Doha.

 He has now continued working in Doha and reunited with his family which he continues to raise, despite the long prison sentence he received.